jdasfd/srna/sRNA.md

 I classified bacteria into five different types according to bacteria-plant(host) relations.
 Four categories are: endo/epiphyte, environment, gut and marine.

 All the habitat information of bacteria selected were acquired from references.
+Go and check ASSEMBLY.xlsx.